golddranks/kobuta/README.md

 such as strings and bytestrings.
 The sized section contains offsets of the unsized data fields.

-**Stripe** is how sized data is organized in blocks.
+**Stripe** is how sized data is organized inside blocks.
-A stripe is a continuous memory slice of 64 values of the same column.
+A stripe is a continuous memory slice of 64 values of the same type, beloning to the same column.
 The sized section of a block therefore contains a stripe that has the data of the first column of the 64 records stored in that block, followed by a stripe that has the data of the next column of the 64 records